CCI-MOC/hil/specs/switch-driver-capabilities.md

 # Solution
 -----------

-* All switch drivers would have a method called get_capabilities.
+* All switch drivers would have a method called `get_capabilities()`.

 * This method would return a list with all capabilities supported by the switch.
 Its implementation could be flexible; it could simply return a hardcoded list, or generate it from some database.

-* The superclass will have a method `has_capbility(self, name)` that would return `name in self.get_capabilities()`.
-Drivers can overwrite if need be.
+* method `ensure_legal_operations()` will be updated to check for capabilities.

-* an API that needs to check for capabilities will call `has_capability()` and proceed based on the response.
+Currently, this method is called by the API before anything is queued for the networking daemon.

 * `show_switch()` will be updated to show switch capabilities.